Wildfire workflow: FWI response to climate change and affected population

 In this workflow, the potential for wildfire development is quantified by the Fire Weather Index (FWI), which combines multiple atmospheric variables into an assessment of fire danger.
 The response of local FWI statistics is modelled as a function of changes to both mean temperature and precipitation (relative to a baseline climate), using the methodology and simulations of El Garroussi et al. (2024).
 The constructed response model can be applied to projections of temperature and precipitation from climate models to estimate future changes to regional FWI statistics and their sensitivity to model uncertainty.

-Hazard assessment in three parts (one notebook each):
+The hazard assessment has three parts (one notebook each):

 Advantages#

-Once constructed, the response model can be used to estimate FWI statistics for a wide range of temperature and precipitation change scenarios.
-Projections of temperature and precipitation change can be used for which no corresponding FWI data are available.
+• Once constructed, the response model can be used to estimate FWI statistics for a wide range of temperature and precipitation change scenarios.
+Projections of temperature and precipitation change for which no corresponding FWI data are available can be utilized.

-The response model predicts statistics of the FWI, even if the temperature and precipitation change under consideration would otherwise not be suitable to reliably compute statistics, e.g., due to limited temporal coverage.
+• The response model predicts statistics of the FWI, even if the temperature and precipitation change under consideration would otherwise not be suitable to reliably compute statistics.

 Limitations#

-The construction of the FWI aims to account for the effects of fuel moisture and wind on fire behaviour.
-Values are a function of multiple atmospheric variables and their integrated temporal evolution, thereby assessing the potential for wildfire.
+• The FWI is designed to assess the potential for wildfire based on atmospheric variables and their temporal evolution.
 The index does not take the actual land use and availability of burnable material into account.

-Computing a the response of FWI statistics as a function of temperature and precipitation only is a simplification of climate change and the FWI, which, e.g., also depends on wind and moisture conditions.
+• Computing the response of FWI statistics as a function of temperature and precipitation only is a simplification of climate change and the FWI, which, e.g., also depends on wind conditions.

 Risk assessment methodology#